nextcloud/documentation/developer_manual/digging_deeper/groupware/contacts_menu.rst

 Nextcloud shows a *Contacts menu* in the right corner of the header.
 This menu lists a user's contacts.
 These contact entries can be extended by apps.

-Apps that extend the contacts menu implement an IProvider.
-The providers ``process`` method is called for every entry show in the contacts menu.
+Apps that extend the contacts menu implement an IProvider or IBulkProvider.
+The ``process`` method of IProvider is called for every entry show in the contacts menu.
+The ``process`` method of IBulkProvider is called for all entries at once.
+If it's cheaper to fetch data in one operation, use the IBulkProvider.

 .. code-block:: php
     :caption: lib/ContactsMenu/MyProvider.php